 Establishment

 The Verde River and its floodplain are largely depositional.
 Riparian tree root collars are submerged by sediment, and the amount of deposition is impossible to know without direct excavation.
 Therefore, ages collected from this study are the minimum ages a tree could be at the height the core was taken.
 However, Fremont cottonwoods grow rapidly.
-Stromberg 1997 documented them averaging heights of over 1m in just two growing seasons.
+Stromberg (1997) documented them averaging heights of over 1m in just two growing seasons.
 Seedlings from this study averaged over 0.5 m in two growing seasons.
 It is unlikely that ages at coring height are many years off from their original germination date.

 Riparian forests along the Verde spent most of the 20th century recovering from anthropogenic impacts (Lopez & Springer, 2002).
 However, Fremont cottonwoods establishment within the past 40 years seems to be tied to large winter floods.
 The average age at coring height was the year 2000 which means trees most likely date back to floods in 1993 (less than a 2% AEP), and 1995 (4% AEP) and the following years.